Missak Manouchian: Early life

-Manouchian was born on 1 September 1906 in Adıyaman, in Mamuret-ul-Aziz Vilayet, Ottoman Empire into an Armenian peasant family.
 His parents were killed during the Armenian genocide of 1915, but he and his brother managed to survive.
 In the early 1920s he settled in an Armenian General Benevolent Union-run orphanage in Jounieh, Lebanon, then a French protectorate.
 He acquired education there and in 1925 moved to France.

 Eventually, Manouchian settled in Paris, where he took a job as a lathe operator at a Citroën plant.
 During this period he was self-educated and often visited libraries in the Latin Quarter.
 He joined the General Confederation of Labour (Confédération Générale du Travail, CGT), a national association of trade unions which was the first of the five major French confederations.
 In the early 1930s, when the world-wide economic crisis of the Great Depression set in, Missak Manouchian lost his job.
 Disaffected with capitalism, he began earning a meager living by posing as a model for sculptors.

 Political and literary career

 In 1934, Manouchian joined the French Communist Party.
 From 1935 to 1937 he edited the Armenian-language left-wing weekly newspaper Zangou, named after a river in Armenia.
 The newspaper was anti-fascist, anti-Dashnak, anti-imperialist and pro-Soviet.

 Manouchian wrote poetry and, with an Armenian friend who used the pseudonym of Séma (Kégham Atmadjian), founded two communist-leaning literary magazines, Tchank ("Effort") and Mechagouyt ("Culture").
 They published articles on French literature and Armenian culture.
 The two young men translated the poetry of Baudelaire, Verlaine, and Rimbaud into Armenian, making many of these works available in Armenian for the first time.
-Both Manouchian and Séma enrolled at the Sorbonne to audit courses in literature, philosophy, economics, and history.
+Both Manouchian and Séma enrolled at the Sorbonne to follow courses in literature, philosophy, economics, and history.

 The following year, he was elected secretary of the Relief Committee for Armenia (HOC), an organization associated with the MOI (Immigrant Workforce Movement).
 At a meeting of the HOC in 1935, he met Mélinée Assadourian, who became his companion and, later, his wife.